nadiamariduena/python-intro-2024-privat/z__all_mds/22_Command_Line_Arguments .md

 argsParse4_banking.py: error: argument -r/--recipient: expected 2 arguments
 ```

-#### solution
+#### REASON

-- ChatGPT
-  The error you're encountering indicates that the -r or --recipient argument expects two separate arguments, but it seems like it's receiving them as one.
+- The error you're encountering indicates that the `-r` or `--recipient` argument expects two separate arguments, but it seems like it's receiving them as one.